-Note: I am leaving the protein out of this conversation because for me it’s easy to calculate the amount of protein I need per day.
-Since I workout and my workouts are intense, I aim for around 0.8g to 1g of protein per pound I weigh.
+Note: I am leaving the protein out of this conversation because, for me, it’s easy to calculate the amount of protein I need per day.
+Since I workout and my workouts are intense, I aim for around 0.8g to 1g of protein per pound of body weight.
 The rest is all carbs and fat.

 A Little Back Story

 I am a very healthy, and fit 31 years old male living in Toronto with a job in the tech industry (basically I spend the majority of my working hours behind a monitor and at a desk).
 Because I work out and live an active lifestyle, I am in great shape.
 As a gym nut, I always believed in consuming high carb, high protein and low-fat diet to maintain my physique all year round.

 So, it turns out I was wrong.
 I am not nearly as active to justify the number of carbs I was consuming.
 To give you an idea, I do strength and aerobic training for 9 hours per week and walk briskly for an additional 30 minutes per day.
 Which equates to a total of 12.5 hours of strenuous exercise per week.
 Yet, I consumed 45% carbs, 35% protein, and 20% fat each day on a 2500 calorie/day diet (I am 5′ 5″ and weigh 140 lbs).

 So What Happened